 Students wishing to make application to a graduate program at Georgia Southwestern State University must submit a complete admissions packet.
-Incomplete application packets will not be accepted.
+Incomplete application packets will not be reviewed for admissions.
 The complete admissions packet is comprised of the following:

 - Application for admission

-- Non-refundable \$20 application fee
+- Non-refundable \$25 application fee

 - Official transcripts from all previously attended colleges and universities

 - Official test scores

 - Proof of immunizations

 - Three letters of recommendation